rwinkhart/sshyp/README.md

 Upon initial installation, be sure to run:

 ```
-sshyp config
+sshyp tweak
 ```

 This command will allow you to configure the settings necessary for sshyp to function.
-As of right now, sshyp is rapidly changing, and as such, it is a good idea to run "sshyp config" after each update.
+As of right now, sshyp is rapidly changing, and as such, it is a good idea to run "sshyp tweak" after each update.

 All available options can be found with: